boveus/hyrax-wiki/Customizing-Metadata.md

 ```

 This will generate a number of files into your application.
 Now we can customize these files.

+## Labels and help text

+One of the generated files includes config/locales/generic_work.en.yml in which many of the labels used on forms and show pages for the new work type are defined.
+You can modify these labels and also add labels for any new properties defined.

+Application specific labels are defined in config/locales/sufia.en.yml

 # Understanding the controller